microsoft/mdatp-devicecontrol/issue.md

    1. Select *Write* from "Access mask"

-- Add a rule for Allow Read,Execute Access to non-encrypted removable devices to the policy

-   1. Click on "+ Set reusable settings" under Included Id

-   1. Click on *Global-Removable_Group_Baseline (1)_2*

-   1. Click on "Select"

-   1. Click on "+ Edit Entry"
-   1. Enter *Allow Read,Execute Access to non-encrypted removable devices* for the name

-   1. Select *Deny* from "Type"
-   1. Select *None* from "Options"
-   1. Select *Write* from "Access mask"

-   1. Enter *S-1-5-21-602162358-1563985344-839522115-286196* for "Sid"

-   1. Click on "+ Add"

-   1. Select *Audit Denied* from "Type"
-   1. Select *Show notification and Send event* from "Options"
-   1. Select *Write* from "Access mask"

 - Add a rule for Allow Read,Write, Execute Access to removable devices to the policy

    1. Click on "+ Set reusable settings" under Included Id